JeffersonLab/solid_release/howto.md

 --------------------
 singularity container is the standard way of running solid software.

+(as of 2019/06/05)

-on jlab machines, singularity container images are under /group/solid/apps/ and the list are (as of 2019/02/22):
+on jlab machines, singularity container images are under /group/solid/apps/ and the list are:
-* jeffersonlab_solid_tag1.0.0_digestsha256:873524668b3b360392437188cf26f375cafc2e03a9bde6a58469a7dad8cc373a_20181204_s2.6.1.simg (regular release and it won't change)
+* jeffersonlab_solid_tag1.0.0_digestsha256:873524668b3b360392437188cf26f375cafc2e03a9bde6a58469a7dad8cc373a_20181204_s3.2.1.sif (regular release and it won't change)
-* jeffersonlab_solid_tag1.devel_s2.6.1.simg   (provide base package only and test latest other packages outside of contianer)
+* jeffersonlab_solid_tag1.devel_s3.2.1.sif   (provide base package only and test latest other packages outside of contianer)
-* jeffersonlab_solid_tag2.devel_s2.6.1.simg   (provide base package only and test latest other packages outside of contianer)
+* jeffersonlab_solid_tag2.devel_s3.2.1.sif   (provide base package only and test latest other packages outside of contianer)

 They are created by pull from docker container on jlab ifarm with the following command
-* module load singularity-2.6.1  (as of 2019/02/22)
+* module load singularity-3.2.1
 * cd /group/solid/apps/
 * setenv SINGULARITY_CACHEDIR ./
 * singularity pull docker://jeffersonlab/solid:[tag]

 singularity container naming convention:
-* for production container which won't change once released: "orgnization_repository_tag_digest_uploadtime_singularityversion.singularityformat"
+* for production container which won't change once released: "orgnization_repository_tag_digest_uploadtime_singularityversion.imageformat"
 * for devel container which would update from time to time:
-"orgnization_repository_tag_singularityversion.singularityformat"
+"orgnization_repository_tag_singularityversion.imageformat"

 # load container
 --------------------